 A computer system (containing limited identifying personal details) is used to keep track of appeals through the various stages of the appeals process.

-As mentioned above, the Office is concerned with the processing of appeals against decisions made by Deciding Officers / Designated Persons of the Department relating to entitlement to social welfare payments and insurability of employment under the Social Welfare Acts.
+As mentioned above, the Office is concerned with the processing of appeals against decisions made by Deciding Officers of the Department and decisions made by Health Service Executive Officers in regard to certain Supplementary Welfare Allowances.

 Every person who receives such an adverse decision is advised as a matter of course in the notification of the decision of the right of appeal.